www.cao.ac.za my application 2024/2025

 Applicants who wish to enter degree programmes are required to have passes in English language and one other language, and must usually have also passed Maths.

-How to reach Central Applications Office
+How to reach the Central Applications Office

 • Physical Address